 – Please find some of our partners’ written (and some video!) testimonies in this Google folder.

 – On Friday, April 30 at 2:00 p.m., just two hours after written testimony on the budget was due to the Joint Finance Committee and before the committee had reviewed these public comments, the committee released this memo announcing its first meeting in Executive Session on the budget and itemizing a number of items in the Governor’s proposed budget that it intends to eliminate without further consideration.
+At the meeting on Thursday, May 6, the committee took executive action to cut 380 items from the Governor’s proposed budget.

-Stay tuned for our continued budget actions.
+Stay connected for our continued budget actions.

 Legislative Contact Sheet (includes email addresses)